Car Seat Best Practice Recommendations for 4+ Stages

 “Why is that important,” you may ask.
 Not until a child is much older—some time after 2-years-old (twice as old as a 1-year-old)—are the bones of their neck STARTING to be strong enough to resist the massive amounts of force experienced in a car crash as their neck tries to keep their disproportionally large heads attached to their bodies.
 According to medical experts, even just 1/4 inch of elongation of the spinal cord is enough to cause permanent disability or death.

-At this stage children are almost always forward-facing (However, not to exclude the possibility, there are becoming more seats capable of handling taller/heavier kids rear facing and parents taking the AAP recommendation to heart and keeping their children rear facing beyond 3 years old).
+At this stage children are almost always forward-facing.
+(However, not to exclude the possibility, there are becoming more seats capable of handling taller/heavier kids rear facing and parents taking the AAP recommendation to heart and keeping their children rear facing beyond 3 years old.)
 Children should remain in a forward-facing harnessed child restraint to the upper limits of that restraint.
-Once a child outgrows their conventional 5-point harness system (these too are getting higher and higher weight/height limits) a booster is recommended by NHTSA and AAP.
+Once a child outgrows their conventional 5-point harness system (these too are getting higher and higher weight/height limits) a belt-positioning device, like a RideSafer vest or booster seat, is recommended by NHTSA and AAP.

-Why don’t they mention/recommend the RideSafer travel vest?
-The reality is that it is a matter of language and lack of awareness that the vest exists.
-This is the direct quote from the AAP statement dated March 21, 2011, “then a booster will make sure the vehicle’s lap-and-shoulder belt fit properly.
+In March 2011 AAP said, “then a booster will make sure the vehicle’s lap-and-shoulder belt fit properly.
 The shoulder belt should lie across the middle of the chest and shoulder, not near the neck or face.
 The lap belt should fit low and snug on the hips and upper thighs, not across the belly.”
-The RideSafer® vest accomplishes every one of these criteria and does it by bringing the seat belt down to the child and holding it in place with the vest itself and belt positioning clips versus “boosting” the child to the adult seat belt.
+The RideSafer® vest accomplishes every one of these criteria and does it by bringing the seat belt down to the child and holding it in place with the vest itself and belt positioning guides versus “boosting” the child to the adult seat belt.

-Once they pass the 5-Step Seat belt Fit Test (described below) children should be restrained with a lap shoulder seat belt.
+Once they pass the 5-Step Seat belt Fit Test children should be restrained with a lap-shoulder seat belt.
 Children should remain in the back seat of the vehicle until they are 13 years old.